compio-rs/compio-ktls/README.md

 ## Features

 - `rustls` (default): Enable Rustls integration
+- `openssl`: Enable OpenSSL integration.
+This uses the `openssl` crate and requires OpenSSL to be installed on the system.
 - `ring`: Use ring as the crypto backend
 - `app-write-with-empty-ancillary`: Use `write_with_ancillary()` instead of `write()` for application data writes. compio-rs/compio#756 introduced zero-copy writes for io-uring,